opencpi/opencpi/components/README.txt

 ########################################################################### #

-A component library, consisting of different models built for different targets
+A component library, consisting of different models built for different targets.

-The expectation is that a library has spec XML in the top level, and subdirectories for each implementation.
-So for component abc, there should he a abc_specs.xml file here, and if there is an rcc implementation it will be in the directory abc.rcc.
+The expectation is that a library has spec XML in ./specs/ and subdirectories for each implementation.
+So for component abc, there should be a ./specs/abc_specs.xml file, and if there is an rcc implementation it will be in the directory abc.rcc.
 If there is an HDL implementation, it should should be in the subdirectory abc.hdl.

-Active implementations (those are are built) are listed in the Make variables for each model: RccImplementations, HdlImplementations, XmImplementations, etc.  Thus this makefile just names this library and lists implementations to be built.
+Active implementations (those are are built) are listed in the Make variables for each model: RccImplementations, HdlImplementations, XmImplementations, etc.  Thus, this makefile just names this library and lists implementations to be built.

 The Makefile also lists the targets per model.